 The disk layout is the way file system information is stored on disk.
 On VxFS, six disk layout versions, numbered 1 through 6, were created to support various new features and specific UNIX environments.
-Currently, only the Version 4, 5, and 6 disk layouts can be created and mounted.
+Currently, only Version 6 disk layout can be created and mounted.

-See "Disk Layout" on page 205 for a description of the disk layouts.
+See "Disk Layout" on page 147 for a description of the disk layouts.